 The virtual tape drives are presented to the IBM i servers via the front-end FC interfaces, and the back-end interfaces communicate with the deduplication repository to retain data on high-performance RAID 6 protected disk arrays for fast recovery and restore.
-The back-end interface can also attach to physical tape drives/libraries to export virtual tapes for
+The backend interface can also attach to physical tape drives/libraries for export of VTL tapes for long-term archival.
+This "tape out" feature supports all media management functions and has the ability to bridge normal IBM i supported physical tape by writing IBM i virtual tapes to any physical tape drives, even those that are not supported by IBM i.

-FalconStor provides multiple deployment options for IBM i environments, including a fully integrated turnkey appliance, FalconStor StorSafe-S, which includes a preconfigured VTL cache and an integrated deduplication repository.
-For larger capacity requirements, FalconStor also offers a fully integrated multiple-node cluster solution that includes multiple StorSafe nodes (up to 4) for high performance and high availability combined with a shared global deduplication repository that can scale up to 5 nodes with as much as 12PB of useable RAID 6 storage deduplication repository.
+FalconStor provides multiple deployment options for IBM i environments, including a fully integrated turnkey appliance, FalconStor VTL-S, which includes a preconfigured VTL cache and an integrated deduplication repository.
+For larger capacity requirements, FalconStor also offers a fully integrated multiple-node cluster solution that includes multiple VTL nodes (up to 8) for high performance and high availability combined with a shared global deduplication repository that can scale up to 4 nodes with as much as 12PB of useable RAID 6 storage deduplication repository.

-StorSafe systems support software compression, allowing the VTL to compress and uncompress data at a high speed.
+FalconStor VTL systems support software compression, allowing the VTL to compress and uncompress data at a high speed.